 Over the years, Delaware has successfully contracted with managed care organizations (MCOs) to lower Medicaid costs and used the savings to make Medicaid available to more people.
-In January 2014, Delaware adopted Medicaid expansion through the Affordable Care Act (ACA), and total enrollment in Delaware’s Medicaid/CHIP program grew by more than 21,000 people from 2013 to August 2018 — a net enrollment growth of 11 percent.
+In January 2014, Delaware adopted Medicaid expansion through the Affordable Care Act (ACA), and total enrollment in Delaware’s Medicaid/CHIP program grew by almost 25,000 people from 2013 to August 2018 — a net enrollment growth of 11 percent.

 Delaware has set the following eligibility levels for its Medicaid program.

 - Children birth to 1 year with family income up to 212 percent of the federal poverty level (FPL)